malmarshall/Mental-Health-Dashboard/README.md

 ## 3. Who is receiving mental health care services?

+There were a lot of ways to interpret the data to describe who was receiving mental health care services.
+Pulling the highest percentage of responses showed that transgender people regularly represented the highest proportion of people taking medication or going to therapy for mental health concerns.

 ### Visualize Data
 ### Results
 ### Interpretation

+- 62.9% of

 ## 4. What demographic groups are over- or under-represented?